Atelier Meruru: The Apprentice of Arland: US release

 Reviews have generally praised the game's reiteration of the series' iconic crafting system, but opinions on other aspects of the game have been mostly mixed or negative.

-Tech-Gaming enjoyed the title's streamlined mechanics and plotline which focused on a kingdom development, finding that Atelier Meruru offered a "pleasing and poignant conclusion to the perpetually cheery series".

 Metacritic reviewers gave the game a composite score of 66 out of 100, criticizing the niche qualities of the plot and gameplay, the story's lack of serious conflict and the game's fan-service orientation.
 The Vita port was received more positively at 74 out of 100, with reviewers citing the series' compatibility with mobile platforms in addition to "a better sense of pacing, more content, and free DLC."

 IGN gave it a 6 out of 10, praising its gameplay and visuals, but criticized the story, voice acting, the lack of any central conflict, and uninteresting characters.

 GameSpot gave it a 5 out of 10 for its crafting system but disliked the story, characters, emphasis on cuteness, and sexualization of its female cast.

 EGM gave the game 7.5 out of 10, praising the alchemy system, character designs, and quirky character interactions, but found issue with the combat and occasional fanservice scenes.
 A second review five days later gave the title a 7 out of 10.

 RPGamer gives the game 4 out of 5, making note of the game's crafting, character interactions, and graphics as strong points, but felt the main story and music were not as strong as they could have been.